Why Reviews are Important?

 Before explaining how to set up the plugin, let's have a look at the main steps of the review process.

 The overview mentions the concept of aggregated review forms.
 Please refer to this article to learn more about them: What is an Aggregated Review Form.

 Review Reminder Settings

 After making sure that the plugin is compatible with your WordPress and WooCommerce setup, let's proceed with configuring the plugin.
 Here, we will describe the recommended configuration but you are welcome to adjust settings according to your specific needs.

 Go to the Review Reminder tab in the plugin's settings and tick the Enable Automatic Reminders checkbox.
 This setting will instruct the plugin to send automatic follow-up emails with a reminder to submit a review.
 A follow-up email will be scheduled after an order is marked as "Completed" with a delay defined in Sending Delay (Days) field.
 Automatic emails will be sent only for new orders and orders which haven't been completed yet.
 It won't send review reminders for old completed orders retrospectively.

-Important note: if you decide to send follow-up emails with review reminders, you must adjust terms and conditions on your site to mention that a customer might receive an email from Customer Reviews with an invitation to review their order.
-Customers must accept terms and conditions before placing an order.
+Important note: if you decide to send follow-up emails with review reminders, you must adjust terms and conditions on your site to mention that a customer might receive an email with an invitation to review their order.
+Customers must accept your terms and conditions before placing an order.

 The remaining settings on the Review Reminder tab enable you to set up when and how follow-up emails with reminders are sent.
 It is possible to restrict the sending of review reminders to only specific categories of products and also set a limit for the number of reminders that can be sent for the same order.